Buying An Investment Property: Is it the right move?

 Defining an Investment Property Loan

-Eligible properties range from single-family homes up to 4-unit properties.
-These properties can be funded through conforming loans.
-For homes with 5 units and more, there are also lenders and loan programs you can benefit from.
+Eligible properties for conforming loans range from single-family homes up to 4-unit properties.
+For properties with 5 units and more, non-conforming loans are available.

-Once the property is purchased, borrowers can benefit from two types of returns on their investment.
-This can be rental income, appreciation in value, or both.
-Most investment property loans require 20% or more down payments for the best terms.
-Investment property loans with less than 20% down payment will require mortgage insurance.
+Owners can benefit from two types of returns on their investment.
+This includes rental income, appreciation in value, or both.
+Most investment property loans require a 20% or more down payment to receive the best terms.
+Real estate investment loans with less than a 20% down payment will require mortgage insurance.

 What is an investment property?

-If you are thinking about investing in real estate, loans will be helpful.
+As you consider an investment in real estate, carefully assess what type of loan, or if any loan, will be beneficial.
 Financing can make it more possible to invest in real estate.
-However, that leverage also makes investment properties riskier and less profitable.
-More about investment property and its factors can be explored here.
+However, that leverage also makes investment properties more risky and less profitable.

 What are the different types of investment properties?